personal finance | july 29, 2024

 • An ETF, on the other hand, trades like a stock and offers continuous pricing that makes it possible to buy and sell them throughout the day.

-The distinction means ETFs can sometimes offer greater flexibility and control to investors, as there is more transparency around price as well as the ability to execute immediately.
+The distinction means that ETFs can sometimes offer greater flexibility and control to investors, as there is more transparency around price as well as the ability to execute immediately.
 The other key benefits of ETFs include tax efficiency, as they generate fewer taxable events than mutual funds, as well as lower costs.

 Understanding how the characteristics of these two types of funds differ can help when you’re deciding which one best aligns with your investment objectives and preferences.